contao/docs/docs/dev/framework/templates/creating-templates.md

 {{% best-practice %}}
 Unless you are replacing a block with something completely different, always try to include the parent's content.
-This way multiple extensions can contribute things to the same block, and you automatically profit from the improvements they make in your application.
+This way multiple extensions can contribute things to the same block, and you automatically profit from their improvements and additions as well.
 {{% /best-practice %}}

 #### Includes
 If you want to *include* a whole template in another one, you can either use the `{% include %}` tag or the `include()` function.
-While the tag looks analogous to when [embedding](#embeds) templates, the function returns the template as a string, which might come handy in rare cases where you need to further process the result before outputting.
+While the tag looks analogous to when [embedding](#embeds) templates, the function returns the template as a string, which might come handy in rare cases, where you need to further process the result before outputting.
 Which one you choose is a matter of taste.

 Read more about the original implementation of the [include tag][Twig Docs include tag] or the